[New] Introducing Duplicator’s Sleek Redesign: New Look, Same Great Features

 When you add more posts, pages, comments, and custom data, your site’s database gets larger.
 Backing up a massive database puts a heavy load on the server.

 If you use a shared or budget hosting plan, you might have limited server resources like CPU, RAM, and PHP execution time limits.
-These constraints can cause large site backups to fail.
+These constraints can make large site backups fail.

 The sheer amount of data involved means backups take longer to process.
 This increases the risk of hitting time limits which abort backups.